uwsampa/accept/docs/tutorial.md

 Now that you have an annotated application, you can ask ACCEPT to analyze the program for optimization opportunities.
 Type:

-    accept log
+    $ accept log

 (Remember to add `-f` if you make any changes to your source files.)
-This will spit out a log of places where ACCEPT looked for---and found---possible relaxations.
+This will spit out a log of places where ACCEPT looked for—and found—possible relaxations.
 It will attempt to point you toward source locations that, given a bit more attention, could unlock to more opportunities.
 Again, the ACCEPT paper describes the purpose of this feedback log.

 ## Write a Quality Metric